Carolina Day School

 Carolina Day School is an independent, co-ed, college preparatory school serving grades pre-K through 12.
-The school is in the historic Biltmore Forest neighborhood of Asheville, North Carolina.
-It consists of a lower, middle, and upper school.
+The school is in the town of Biltmore Forest (a town completely encircled by Asheville, North Carolina).
+Carolina Day (CDS) is an independent, secular K-12 school, consisting of a lower (PK-5), middle (6-8), and upper school(9-12) and the Key School (2-8).

+Key Schoolwas established in 1997 to provide a high-quality, innovative education for bright children with language-based learning differences, like dyslexia, dysgraphia, and/or dyscalculia.
+As a division of Carolina Day School, students and families who join Key School are an integrated and important part of community life at CDS.
+Key School uses the Orton-Gillingham method and offers small classes (Language classes are generally a 4:1 student teacher ratio) to support students and assist them in moving to self-advocacy and independence in learning.

 Carolina Day School is a member of the North Carolina Association of Independent Schools and the National Association of Independent Schools.

 History

 Carolina Day School was founded in 1987 through the merger of Asheville Country Day School and St. Genevieve/Gibbons Hall.
+There are three predecessor schoolsthat contribute to the rich educational tradition of today's Carolina Day School: St.Genevieve of the Pines, St. Genevieve Gibbons Hall, and Asheville Country Day School.

 Asheville Country Day School, which thrived on the current campus, was established in 1936 as a private day school.

 Established in 1908, St. Genevieve-of-the-Pines was a Catholic day and boarding school, which emphasized a strong foundation in the liberal arts.
 The St. Genevieve property was sold to Asheville-Buncombe Technical Community College when the schools merged in 1987.